 Students may access their bill through the Online Student Services portal.
-Financial aid will actually credit the student's account once the student: (1) has a complete financial aid file; (2) is enrolled at least half time; AND (3) has followed exactly the instructions from the Terms and Conditions document for satisfying the semester bill.
+Financial aid will actually credit the student's account once the student: (1) has a complete financial aid file; (2) is enrolled at least half time; AND (3) has followed the instructions from the Terms and Conditions document for satisfying the semester bill.

 The total loan amount you accept on your award notification will be divided equally among the semesters in which you have been awarded (i.e., Fall and Spring).
 Loans for one semester will be disbursed in one payment within the semester awarded, less Department of Education (DoE) processing fees.
-If you wish to accept only a portion of your loan for a different semester of enrollment than those reflected on your award notification (i.e. Summer), please check reject "REJ" and/or adjust "ADJ" and indicate the amount you wish to borrow on your award letter.
-You must sign and return the form to the OFA prior to August 10th.
-If you wish to adjust or decline your award after submitting your award notification, please complete and submit the Loan Adjust Request Form to the OFA.
-Your loan will be disbursed to your student account after the end of the drop/add period each semester.
-Any funds remaining after your Law School balance is paid in full will be refunded to you.
+If you wish to accept only a portion of your loan for a different semester of enrollment than those reflected on your award notification (i.e. Summer), please make the adjustments and indicate the amount you wish to borrow on your award letter.
+You must sign and return the form to the OFA prior to August 11th.
+If you wish to adjust or reject your award after submitting your award notification, please complete and submit the Loan Adjust Request Form to the OFA.
+Your loan will be disbursed to your student account within 10 business days after the start of each semester.
+Any funds remaining after your tuition balance is paid in full will be refunded to you.

 You must be enrolled at least half time (3 credit hours) in order for your loan to be disbursed.
-If you drop below half time or withdraw from the Law School, you may be billed for loans funds disbursed to you for the semester.
+If you drop below half time or withdraw from the law school, you may be billed for loans funds disbursed to you for the semester.

-Receipt of Student Refunds: All students who wish to receive a refund of any financial aid are required to submit a Loan Refund Request Form, and a Direct Deposit Form to the Office of Student Accounts.
-Students who do not have Loan Refund Request and Direct Deposit Forms on file with the Office of Students Accounts will not receive any refunds.
-Aid funds received above the cost of Tuition and Mandatory fees for those students will be returned to the lender.
-Students are only required to submit the Direct Deposit Form once, unless changes are made to their banking account information.
-Student Loan Refund Requests are submitted once per year, prior to the beginning of the Fall Semester.
-Refunds are processed by the Office of Student Accounts.
+Receipt of Student Refunds: All students who wish to receive a refund of any financial aid are required to submit a Loan Refund Request Form and a Direct Deposit Form to the Bursar's Office Students who do not have these forms on file will not receive any refunds.
+Aid funds received above the cost of tuition and mandatory fees for those students will be returned to the lender.
+Refunds are processed by the Bursar's Office.
+Once loans have been disbursed to your student account, refund status inquiries must be directed to the Bursar's Office.